hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/README.md

 | **Detailed Attributes**| Includes 35+ skill-related columns such as `attacking_finishing`, `movement_sprint_speed`, `power_shot_power`, `mentality_vision`, `defending_sliding_tackle`, `goalkeeping_reflexes`, etc. |

 # 🚫 Data Restrictions
+The data used in this project comes from two main domains:
+- **FIFA 23 (EA Sports)** — representing in-game player attributes and estimated market value (value_eur).
+- **Transfermarkt** — providing real-world player valuations (market_value_in_eur) along with individual and club-related metadata.

+However, there are some key limitations to note:
+- While EA Sports **FIFA player data** incorporates real-world performance assessments and many off-field factors, it **lacks comprehensive statistics** such as appearances, goals, assists, expected goals (xG), clean sheets, etc. Therefore, this project focuses solely on in-game attributes to explore and infer connections to real-world football—while acknowledging that these game-based metrics are a simulation of the entire real-world football landscape.
+- **Discrepancy in value definition:** value_eur from FIFA may not be representative of real-world market behavior.
+It reflects EA’s internal in-game valuation model, which may undervalue or overvalue players relative to actual transfer fees.
+- **Temporal mismatch:** FIFA 23 versions are released annually in **September of the previous year**, which means they represent player data up to 09/2022, not the calendar year 2023.
+But to avoid complexity and within the scope of this project, we will assume that each fifa_version represents the corresponding year.
+- **Join key matching challenges:** Due to inconsistencies in player naming conventions and lack of metadata (e.g., date of birth, nationality), not all players can be successfully matched between the FIFA and Transfermarkt datasets.
+Matching is done using a composite key (name, date of birth, nationality name) with a reasonable success rate (68,830/161,583).
+- **Multiple valuations per year:** Some players have been valued multiple times by Transfermarkt in the same year.
+In such cases, we used the **mean market value** for that year to maintain consistency.

 # 🧹 Data Cleaning and Processing
 ## FIFA 23 complete player dataset
 - Remove unnessary columns
 - Check data consistency